Three Dimensional Theory of the Ion Channel Laser: Crank-Nicholson Code Convergence

 The next convergence scan is over $\mu$ and the results are shown in Figure \ref{fig:muscan}.
 Again this shows straightforward convergence with the value $\mu = 0.5$ used in Section \ref{sec:numericalresults} and other convergence scans yielding a value of $\rho$ with a relative error of only $0.043\%$ ($0.056\%$) when compared to the more accurate simulation with $\mu = 0.1$.
 There is almost no noticeable difference in the lineout shapes for simulations with different values of $\mu$.

 While not technically a convergence scan, we ran a number of simulations with different values of $\sigma_{\hat{x},\mathrm{initial}}$ and $\sigma_{\hat{y},\mathrm{initial}}$ with the resulting values of $\rho$ shown in Fig.~(\ref{fig:sigmainitial}).
-These results show that, as expected, the ICL gain parameter is only barely sensitive to the size of the initial mode profile with differences of at most a few tenths of a percent between simulations.
+These results show that, as expected, the ICL gain parameter is only barely sensitive to the size of the seed radiation field with differences of at most a few tenths of a percent between simulations.

 To summarize, we have demonstrated the convergence of two representative ICL simulations with respect to the nonphysical parameters $\hat{x}_{\mathrm{max}}$, $d\hat{x}$, and $\mu$, and the insensitivity of these simulations with respect to nonphysical parameters $\sigma_{\hat{x},\mathrm{initial}}$ and $\sigma_{\hat{y},\mathrm{initial}}$.
-While this doesn't cover every set of parameters simulated in this paper, it gives a good indication that this algorithm behaves as we expect and the nonphysical parameters used in Section \ref{sec:numericalresults} are adequate to accurately resolve the relevant physics.
+This is a good indication that this algorithm behaves as we expect and the nonphysical parameters used in Section \ref{sec:numericalresults} are adequate to accurately resolve the relevant physics.